GaelleLouise/GettingCleaningData_W4/README.md

 Coursera - Getting and Cleaning data - Programming Assignment Week 4

-The purpose of this project is to prepare tidy data that can be used for later analysis The original dataset should be in the working directory and its main informations follow:
+The purpose of this project is to prepare tidy data that can be used for later analysis The original dataset should be in the working directory and its main information follows:
 # ############################################################################ #
 ==================================================================
 Human Activity Recognition Using Smartphones Dataset